ten-protocol/ten-documentation/docs/getting-started/for-developers/setup-dev-env.md

 1. **Install MetaMask**: [Install](https://metamask.io/download/) MetaMask either as a browser extension or mobile app.
 2. **Configure MetaMask for Ten**:
-   - Visit the [Ten hosted gateway](https://testnet.obscu.ro/) for wallet setup.
+   - Visit the [Ten Gateway](https://testnet.obscu.ro/) for wallet setup.
-   - Click on 'Join' and follow the on-screen instructions.
+   - Click on 'CONNECT TO OBSCURO TESTNET' and follow the on-screen instructions.
    - Learn more about the [Ten Gateway](/docs/tools-infrastructure/hosted-gateway).
 3. **Acquire Testnet ETH Tokens**: To perform transactions, you'll need testnet ETH tokens.
 Refer to our [Getting tokens](/docs/getting-started/for-users/get-tokens).